mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 ships doubling all DMs they have for jamming a ship equipped with signal processing.

-Enhanced signal processing grants DM+4 to all sensor- related checks.
+Enhanced signal processing grants DM+4 to all sensor-related checks.
 It does not have the vulnerability to jamming of the Improved Signal Processing option.

 Option TL Tons Cost Power